pmitros/cpsd-lottery/docs/schools/morse.md

 ### Tips for new families

 * Get involved!
 Find something that you really like to do (maybe the workshops or the events or social events).
-You will make good friends and connections if you do those things.
+If you do those things, you will make good friends and connections.
 Go to the events that interest you!
 * Have good communications with teachers; it's easy to do that.
 The teachers are very respected and proactive and on top of academics.
 * If something needs to shift, make sure everyone agrees, and set up a system of accountability.
 Define goals, points to check in, ownership, etc.